-We offer one Homeschool Program each month on the first Friday of every month from 1:00-3:00pm starting September 6, 2013 and continuing until May 3, 2014.
+The choice is yours!
+We offer one monthly Homeschool Program on the first Friday of every month and the third Thursday of every month whichever is most convenient for you!
+Programs start September 5, 2014 and continue until May 21, 2015.
 Each monthly lesson includes classroom instruction, outdoor activities, scientific experiments and exploration, and even homework.
 We use hands-on methods to reinforce students’ abilities in not only science, but also math, language arts, and social studies.

 All of our homeschool lessons will occur rain or shine, hot or cold!
 Please have children dress for the weather, be prepared to go outside rain, snow or shine and wear clothes that can get wet and/or muddy!

 Friday, September 5

 or Wednesday, September 17 (Special Date) - Butterflies